SitongLi/cgao3.github.io/index.md

 Email: sli2232 AT uwo.ca

 ### **Biography**
-I am currently a Master student at [Department of Computing Science, Western University](https://www.csd.uwo.ca/), and I will graduate in Sep.
+I am currently a Master student at [Department of Computing Science, Western University](https://www.csd.uwo.ca/), and I will graduate in Oct.
 2019.

 I was majoring in Neuroscience prior transferring to Computer Science at [University of Science and Technology of China](https://en.ustc.edu.cn/).